solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

 5. Select **Review + create**.
 On the review screen, select **Create**.
 Provisioning takes **up to 10** minutes.

-### Upload Materials Required for the Hands-On Training
+### Task 6: Upload Materials Required for the Hands-On Training

 1. Navigate to the **synapse-lab-fraud-detection** resource group in the [Azure portal](https://portal.azure.com).